tuist/gestalt/README.md

 Gestalt is an open-source knowledge management tool developed by the Tuist team.

+## Motivation

+We aim to address the following shortcomings of existing tools:
+- Bad experience due to not embracing the platform patterns.
+- Poor portability due to proprietary graph formats.

 ## Principles

 - **🌱 Open source:** The best and long-lasting technological solutions are shaped and built in the open (e.g. Linux).